 I write literary fiction that explores the relationships we share with people we didn’t get to choose, and what happens when we try to live with (or without) them.

 As a person of faith, I want to tell stories that are both honest about life as it is and hopeful about life as it can be.
-While they’re sometimes gritty, my novels aren’t the work of a cynic because I can’t afford to be one.
-Instead, they’re about learning how to be human in the often complex context of family.
+While they sometimes explore the painful realities of being human in a broken world, my novels aren’t the work of a cynic because I can’t afford to be one.

 The Apostle Paul says, “For we know that the whole creation has been groaning together in the pains of childbirth until now” (Romans 8:22).
 If this is true, it means that good stories will always reflect that groaning, at least to some extent.
 Life is hard.
 Readers won’t find neatly-tied ribbons at the ends of my stories because we don’t find those in the real world.
 Not everything works out in the end–at least not in this life.